Skip to content

 oilpainting

-Understanding Wabi-Sabi in the Context of Oil Painting The Origins of Wabi-Sabi Aesthetics Wabi-sabi is a Japanese aesthetic concept that celebrates imperfection and transience.
-It has roots in Zen...
+Understanding Wabi-Sabi in the Context of Oil Painting The Origins of Wabi-Sabi Aesthetics Wabi-sabi is a Japanese concept that finds beauty in imperfection.
+It has roots in Zen Buddhism and tea ce...

 Read more